 • The State of Iowa lost out on $45.8 million in retail sales tax dollars due to theft.

-• Iowa sales tax dollars lost to return fraud total $49.7, bringing the total lost sales tax up to $95.5 million.
+• Iowa sales tax dollars lost to return fraud total $49.7 million, bringing the total lost sales tax up to $95.5 million.

 Kansas Retail Theft Statistics